ZipCodeCore/BlueJ.ScientificCalculator/README.md

 ## Description
 * In this project you will build a small app to function as a calculator.
-* This app  will be built in Java, and will use the topics and techniques discussed during the week.
 * You should work on this project in your own repository.
 * Click the `fork` button in the top right corner to create a copy of this repository on your github account.
   * You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.